insysbio/LikelihoodProfiler.jl/docs/src/index.md

 ## Intro

 The reliability and predictability of a **kinetic systems biology (SB) and systems pharmacology (SP) model** depends on the calibration of model parameters.
-Taking into account the lacking of data and the experimental variability the value of any parameter determined unambiguously.
-This results in characterization of parameter by "confidence intervals" or even "non-identifiable" parameters when the confidence interval is open.
-The package includes algorithms to perform practical identifiability analysis and evaluation confidence intervals using Profile Likelihood [2] which can be applied to complex SB/SP models.
-Results of the identifiability analysis can be used to qualify and calibrate parameters or to reduce the model.
+Experimental data can be insufficient to determine all the parameters unambiguously.
+This results in "non-identifiable" parameters and parameters identifiable within confidence intervals (CIs).
+The algorithms included in **LikelihoodProfiler** implement Profile Likelihood (PL) [2] method for parameters identification and can be applied to complex SB models.
+The results of the algorithms can be used to qualify and calibrate parameters or to reduce the model.

 ## Objective

-The package introduces several original algorithms taking into account the following points:
+The package introduces several original algorithms.
+The default algorithm `:CICO_ONE_PASS` has been developed in accordance with the following principles:

-- This algorithm does not assume that the likelihood function is differentiable at any point.
-This allows using derivation free and global methods of optimization which do not require the calculation of gradients.
+- The algorithms don't require the likelihood function to be differentiable.
+Hence, derivative-free or global optimization methods can be used to estimate CI endpoints.
-- The calculation of likelihood function is the most computationally expensive operation within the others.
-It becomes critical for large dynamic model used nowadays in systems biology.
+- The algorithms are designed to obtain CI endpoints and avoid the calculation of profiles as the most computationally expensive part of the analysis.
-- The algorithm should calculate the confidence endpoint with the selected tolerance and must be optimal regarding likelihood function calls.
-The intermediate (non-endpoint) profile points is not important.
+- CI endpoints are estimates with some preset tolerance.
+Reasonable tolerance setup can also reduce the number of likelihood function calls and speed up the computations.
-- The algorithm should be stable for calculation both finite and infinite intervals.
-They should stop immediately (with the corresponding status) if parameter is not identifiable.
+- The algorithm are applicable for both finite and infinite CI.

 ## Methods overview